 Artificial intelligence (AI) is the use of computer programming to imitate human behavior, analyzing data to create technology systems that have the ability to understand, think and learn.

-A few years ago, DSSI began its journey from automation to optimization, striving to help customers utilize technology in a way that humans can’t do.
+A few years ago, DSSI began its journey from automation to optimization, striving to help healthcare procurement experts utilize technology in a way that humans can’t do.
 And now we’re taking that a step further with AI.

 Product Development and Engineering